Uniquely, our tour planning team are classically trained musicians and take pride in matching your ensemble to the perfect venue.

 Chairman & CEO, ACFEA Europe

-Following the UK’s departure from the EU, we expect there to be very little change to your touring experience with ACFEA.
-We’re ensuring that all of our clients are aware of the new requirements for UK passport holders and allowing for extra time on itineraries for additional checks at the border.
-For further guidance on the new requirements, please visit: https://www.gov.uk/visit-eu-switzerland-norway-iceland-liechtenstein
+We expect there to be little change to the touring experience in Europe with ACFEA.
+We’re ensuring that all of our clients are aware of the new requirements for UK passport holders and allowing extra time for additional checks at borders.
+For further guidance and updates, please visit: https://www.gov.uk/visit-eu-switzerland-norway-iceland-liechtenstein

-We have clarified that musical instruments travelling into and out of the EU with their owners do not need to be declared at customs.
-Instruments sent out separately by truck may require additional documentation (such as an ATA carnet).
-Your Tour Manager will be able to provide further information.
+Post Brexit, we know that musical instruments travelling into and out of the EU accompanied by their owners do not need to be declared at customs.
+Instruments sent out separately by truck may require additional documentation (e.g. an ATA carnet).
+Your ACFEA Tour Manager can provide more information and assistance.

 Chairman & CEO, ACFEA Europe